-- present fairly, in all material respects: - o its financial position as at 31 December 2023; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity Standards, Reduced Disclosure Regime.
+- present fairly, in all material respects: - its financial position as at 31 December 2024; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity Standards, Reduced Disclosure Regime.

-Our audit was completed on 30 May 2024.
+Our audit was completed on 26 May 2025.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below, and we draw your attention to other matters.
+The basis for our opinion is explained below.
 In addition, we outline the responsibilities of the Board and our responsibilities relating to the financial statements, we comment on other information, and we explain our independence.